-An increasing number of scientific studies on homeopathy are being conducted and published in peer-reviewed journals.
-In recent years, clinical research is providing evidence of the efficacy of homeopathic medicines, and basic laboratory research is confirming the biological activity of highly diluted substances and helping the scientific community better understand their mechanism of homeopathic action.
+More scientific studies on homeopathy are being conducted and published in peer-reviewed journals.
+In recent years, clinical research has provided evidence of homeopathic medicines' efficacy.
+Basic laboratory research confirms the biological activity of highly diluted substances.
+It helps the scientific community better understand the mechanism of homeopathic action.

 Can homeopathic medicines be taken with other medications?

 We recommend that you discuss this with a qualified physician before use of any of our products while on any medication or are pregnant or nursing.

 Are homeopathic medicines safe to take when pregnant or nursing?